doingandlearning/building-an-api/README.md

 This repo accompanies a video series on building fastify API development.

 Each video has an accompanying branch.
+This is the finished state of the application at the end of the video.

+At the moment, the main branch is the latest version of the application.

 | Branch       | Video                                                                                                                                                                       |
 | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |